 How much do you know about weather and climate?
 Challenge yourself to our quiz.

-Conduct your own weather experiments and measure air pressure, rainfall and more with your own weather station.
+Conduct experiments with your own weather station.

 Web quests are interactive online activities that are linked with Key Stages (KS) in the school curriculum.

 Flooding is mostly caused by a large amount of persistent rain or storm surges.
-Strong winds and low pressure create storm surges which result in large waves.
-The highest waves can sometimes break through or over coastal defences.

 Drought occurs when there is a lack of rainfall over a long period of time.
-Droughts have a significant impact on agriculture and can harm the economy.

 Join the Weather Club